QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

 ``render_pdf(tex)`` function requires full installation of LaTeX locally.
 And in the Jupyter environment, we may prefer ``render_pdf(tex, notebook=True)`` to return jpg figures, which further require wand magicwand library installed, see `here <https://docs.wand-py.org/en/latest/>`__.

-Or since we can transform ``tc.Circuit`` into QuantumCircuit easily, we have a simple pipeline to first transform ``tc.Circuit`` into Qiskit and then call the visualization built in Qiskit.
+Or since we can transform ``tq.Circuit`` into QuantumCircuit easily, we have a simple pipeline to first transform ``tq.Circuit`` into Qiskit and then call the visualization built in Qiskit.
 Namely, we have ``c.draw()`` API.

 **Circuit Intermediate Representation:**

-TensorCircuit provides its own circuit IR as a python list of dicts.
+TyxonQ provides its own circuit IR as a python list of dicts.
 This IR can be further utilized to run compiling, generate serialization qasm, or render circuit figures.

 The IR is given as a list, each element is a dict containing information on one gate that is applied to the circuit.
 Note gate attr in the dict is a python function that returns the gate's node.

 .. code-block:: python

-    >>> c = tc.Circuit(2)
+    >>> c = tq.Circuit(2)
     >>> c.cnot(0, 1)
     >>> c.crx(1, 0, theta=0.2)
     >>> c.to_qir()